wmcbrine/tivoremote/README.txt

 Changes
 -------

+0.25 -- The closed caption toggle is no longer a macro, but instead uses
+        IRCODE CC_ON/OFF to change the mode directly.
+(The program assumes that captions are off at startup; if not, it just takes an extra button press to synchronize with the TiVo's state.)

 0.24 -- Back to using the KEYBOARD command on the Premiere (only), as it
         turns out it's not quite equivalent after all.
 This new mode